flutter/website/src/docs/get-started/install/_ios-setup.md

     ```

     {{site.alert.note}}
-      The first two steps are necessary as a temporary workaround until the next
+      The first two commands above are necessary as a temporary workaround until the next
       release of libusbmuxd, as explained in [libusbmuxd issue #46][] and
       [Flutter issue #22595][].